mavlink/mavlink-devguide/en/services/ftp.md

 The payload `size` field must be set to either 1 or 2, depending on whether or not `FailErrno` is specified.

+> [!NOTE]
-> **Note** These are **errors**.
+> These are **errors**.
 Normally if the GCS receives an error it should not attempt to continue the FTP operation, but instead return to an idle state.

 <!--  uint8_t enum ErrorCode: https://github.com/PX4/Firmware/blob/master/src/modules/mavlink/mavlink_ftp.h -->